 Initial symptoms of a minor abrasion and an early infected ulcer are sometimes similar.
-Accordingly, such epithelial defect, if not treated properly, may develop into an infected ulcer.
+Accordingly, such epithelial defect, if not treated properly, may develop similar.
+Accordingly, such epitinelia detect, in not treated properly, may develop into an infected ulcer.
 In order to prevent serious progression of these conditions, a patient presenting symptoms of abrasions or early ulcers should be evaluated as a potential medical emergency, treated accordingly, and be referred to a corneal specialist when appropriate.
 Standard therapy for corneal abrasions such as eye patching or the use of steroids or steroid/antibiotic combination may exacerbate the condition.
-If the patient is wearing a contact lens on the alfected eye when examined, the lens should be removed immediately, and the lens and/or lens care products retained for analysis and culturing.
+If the patient is wearing a contact lens on the affected eye when examined, the lens should be removed immediately, and the lens and/or lens care products retained for analysis and culturing.